 The proposal also supports the achievement of the objectives of several others national policies and strategies for environmental and rural development which include: the National Climate Change Policy the National Strategy for Climate Change; Action Plan of the National Strategy for Climate Change; the National Strategy for Rural Development (SNDR); the National Strategy for Food Security; The National Food Security Programme (NASP); Programme of Action for the Integrated Management of Water Resources (PAGIRE); and the Programme for Sustainable Land and Water Management (GDTE).
-All these policies, strategies and programmes share with this proposal the common objectives of advancing the integrated management of food security, the economic and social development and the preservation of the ecosystems.
+All these policies, strategies and programmes share with this proposal the common objectives of advancing the integrated management of water resources, the strengthening of rural communities' livelihood, the improvement of food security, the economic and social development and the preservation of the ecosystems.